Luckystork/everythingaboutevadus/evadus_master_doc.md

 * **Offline Local-LLM Failsafe:** If the proctoring software strictly severs all outbound internet connections, Zap automatically falls back to pinging the local LM Studio IP/Port, allowing full AI capability completely offline.
 * **System Prompt Injection:** User-defined master behavior rules (e.g., "Answer-only mode").
 * **Live Interview Transcription Mode:** A dedicated toggle that establishes a real-time audio pipeline from the host system/microphone directly to the AI, providing live transcription and coding answers for verbal job interviews.
+* **Rapid Fire (Continuous) Mode:** A toggle specifically for fast-paced multiple-choice exams.
+When active, Zap automatically captures a pre-defined screen region every *X* seconds (user-configurable) and silently queries the AI, feeding a continuous stream of answers to the Discrete Answer Module without the user ever touching the keyboard.
 * **Auto-Text Appending:** Field to automatically attach a prefix (e.g., "Solve this:") to all captures.
 * **Neural Text Sanitization:** Regex filter to strip AI-disclaimers (e.g., "As an AI model...").
 * **Textbook/CV Upload:** Button to attach PDFs for the AI to reference during answers.